Part Eight: up and down the dial, in and out of court.

 by offshore stations in the sixties and then on to the mv Mi Amigo where the DJs welcomed them.

-muffled, voice is former RNI DJ Mark Stuart who provided the pleasure boat's PA system.
-Thanks to Ray Clark and Stuart Russell (not the DJ, another one) for providing the tapes
+voice is former RNI DJ Mark Stuart who provided the pleasure boat's PA system.
+Thanks to Ray Clark and Stuart Russell (not the DJ, another one) for providing the tapes (duration 4 minutes 35 seconds)

 The team was already one man short following Tony Allan's departure in the rubber boat.
 On 2nd September another DJ left.
 Steve Kent, who had fallen ill, called out the Walton on